 Legespiel-Solver Dealing with Duplicate Cards

 The Java program Legespiel-Solver is free software and published under the permissive MIT License.
 The complete Eclipse project can be downloaded at Github.
-In order to display all results using the generated HTML files, you will need the 9 pictures of the cards (see the first figure of this post) .
+In order to display all solutions with original images using the generated HTML files, you will need the 9 pictures of the cards (see the first figure of this post) .
 These pictures are not part of the software package, as they are copyrighted material.
 Starting with version v0.4, duplicate cards are handled as described in this article.

 I Got No Cards